Free Tool

 Higher retention

-Working parents rank dependent-care benefits as a top retention driver.
-SitterSync removes the paperwork friction so employees actually use their DCFSA on caregivers they already trust.
+Working parents consistently rank dependent-care benefits near the top of what keeps them at a company.
+SitterSync removes the paperwork so employees actually use their DCFSA.

 📊